yogidup/config-geany/README.md

 # config-geany
-Config for geany IDE
-Put this in /home/$USER/.config/geany
+Config for geany IDE put this in /home/$USER/.config/geany